Updated February 2019

 Returning students who were not meeting SAP standards when they left must submit an appeal.
-Those who have had a previous appeal approved, drop out, and subsequently return to CU are considered to be on financial aid probation when they return.
+Those who have had a previous appeal approved are held to the terms of that appeal when they return.
 A review of the student’s probation conditions, academic plan (if applicable), and degree plan will be completed prior to awarding aid.